elijahmottey/elijahmottey/README.md

 # 👋 Hi there, I'm Elijah Mottey! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

-I'm a passionate **Trainee Software Engineer** with a growing skill set in both frontend and backend technologies.
-I enjoy building efficient and scalable applications, and I'm currently expanding my knowledge in **cloud computing** with AWS.
+I’m a passionate **Software Engineer in Progress** with skills in both frontend and backend technologies.
+I love building efficient, scalable applications and leveraging **cloud computing** to deliver impactful solutions.

+I’m also proud to be an **AWS Certified Cloud Practitioner**, furthering my journey into cloud architecture and DevOps.

 ---